Simoonmh/IoT-Simulation-and-Data-Transmission-with-Kafka-RabbitMQ/README.md

-# Tarea-2-Sistemas-Distribuidos

-Colas de Mensajería
+# IoT Device Simulation and Data Transmission with Kafka, RabbitMQ

+A system that simulates IoT devices and transmits information to a central server using two different message queues: RabbitMQ and Kafka.
+RabbitMQ and Kafka were used with Docker to enhance scalability and deployment flexibility.

-## Uso
+## Code Functionality Overview

-Los archivos principales para RabbitMQ y Kafka son producer.py y consumer.py.
+Main files for RabbitMQ and Kafka are producer.py and consumer.py.

-4-consumer.py y 4-producer.py corresponden al uso de canales de comunicación distintos.
+4-consumer.py and 4-producer.py correspond to the use of different communication channels.